lfbl/42_webserv/README.md

 ## Project Goal 🎯

-A minimal, non-blocking HTTP/1.1 web server written in C++.
+A minimal, non-blocking HTTP/1.1 web server written in C++98.
 Serves static websites and executes CGI scripts.
 Developed as part of the 42 curriculum with emphasis on correct I/O handling, configurability, and browser compatibility.
 **No external HTTP libraries, no frameworks!**

 ---